Shaytris/Shaytris/README.md

 Helping build Shaytris is very helpful and we thank all developers who help us!

-# Shaytris Nexus Nightly
+# Shaytris Nexus Blueprint

-This build of Nexus is for contributors and developers and is not meant for normal users please use the normal builds.
+This build of Nexus is mainly made for contributors and people who just want features early.

 | Builds
 | ------ |